 of just a few small, liberal arts colleges to offer an engineering degree

-the year RMC launched the engineering degree program
+the year RMC earned ABET accreditation for the engineering program

 Engineering